 In the traditional design-bid-build delivery model, a general contractor skillset focuses on just the constructability of the project and the budget for design that was provided.
 This creates a competency gap in the project team to optimize the design to meet the budget.
 Value engineering is then a reactive measure to reassess the goals of the project.
 Our method engineered value from the beginning to ensure all project goals were met or exceeded reducing the total project cost.

 By using a design-builder, budget, design, and schedule are all harmonized to maximize every aspect of the project.
-This ensures a project’s total cost is less, the schedule is faster, and the client is in constant control of the design.
+This ensures a project’s total cost is less and the schedule is streamlined, so your space will be occupied faster.
 Applying these design-build principles is resetting Tenant Improvement (TI) cost expectations in the Bay Area.

 *Please note: this client had a particularly high technology package inclusive of data and AV which accounted for roughly $18/SF.
 Other Bay Area companies might see a lower or higher cost/SF depending on any additional scope of work.